er-dharmil-panchal/Python_learning/README.md

 <a name="feedback"></a>
 ## 💬 Feedback

 Have thoughts or suggestions?
 I'd love to hear from you!
-Open an issue here or connect with me on Twitter @Dharmil_13 with #PythonLearning.
+Open an issue here or connect with me on Twitter(𝕏) @Dharmil_13 with #PythonLearning.